OliPelz/mongodb-docker-init-database/README.md

 ```

-Everytime you need to seed a mongodb data you need to make sure to remove the
+Everytime you need to seed a mongodb database you need to make sure to remove the
-mongodb-volume, otherwise the docker-entrypoint-initdb.d does not get executed!
+mongodb-volume, otherwise the import (in detail the scripts residing in docker-entrypoint-initdb.d) do not get executed!

 ## Testdrive stuff:

-First create a valid mongodb database dump from some test data
+First create a valid mongodb database dump (with mongodump) from some test data
 ```bash
 mkdir /tmp/json-import
 # optionally: remove any former dump data for this test